 A few years back it seemed like minimalism was the topic du jour.
 In a world weary of being owned by their possessions and searching out the simple life, the philosophy of less is more was a welcome antidote.
 The tiny house movement dovetailed nicely with this budding mindset and the reality shows quickly spread the ideology of a simpler way of life.
+I had no idea that I would eventually end up an accidental minimalist myself, living full time in an RV with my wife and dog.

 Kim and I had only been married for a couple years and the only home we had ever known together was a tiny apartment in our hometown in Southeast Michigan.
 Before we were able to even begin thinking about owning a house seminary called.
 So we made the move out to Southern California, where the living is easy and the rent is soul-crushing.